eface2face/doctortc/README.md

     * `packetsSent`: Number of packets sent during the test.
     * `outOfOrder`: Number of packets arriving out of order.
     * `packetLoss`: Number of packets that were sent but have not been received.
+    * `avgElapsedTime`: Average elapsed time between a packet is sent and received (in milliseconds).

 #### Usage example